Kohkitos/w5-viz-project-koh/README.md

 The hate speech analysis sheds light on the prevalence of toxic behavior within these digital spaces.
 As we continue refining the algorithms, the goal is to create safer and more inclusive online environments.

-## Future Work
+## Future Work 🤖

-- Integration of audio transcription using OpenAI's Whisper.
+- Integration of audio transcription using [OpenAI's Whisper](https://openai.com/research/whisper).
 - Continuous refinement of sentiment and hate speech analysis algorithms.